 Should I Go Electric?

 Battery power is all the rage these days, but is it right for you?
 Let’s look at the pros and cons of electric battery-powered mowers.

 - Less power than gas

-- Less runtime than gas (though efficiency and power management has been steadily improving)
+- Less runtime than gas (efficiency and power management have been steadily improving)

 - Lithium-Ion Batteries will need replacing every three to five years